Birds by Habitat

 Wetlands in Spring and Fall

 Downstairs at the main entrance is a loon family that took 850 hours to carve and paint.
 Follow the hall into two Wetland Dioramas, a Spring Migration scene and an Autumn Migration scene, both still in progress.
-This part of the collection holds 63 ducks and shorebirds; 31 of the shore birds have been carved.
-Ingrid Riga, Bob Spear’s apprentice, is working with Bob to finish the dioramas.
-Ingrid has completed six of the newest carvings.
+This part of the collection holds more 63 ducks and shorebirds.
+Ingrid Rhind, Dick Allen, and other carvers continue to contribute to these dioramas.
 Acclaimed artist Libby Davidson painted these diorama backgrounds.

 Endangered and Extinct